qeiynn/rpi_fan-pwm/README.md

 # Rpi_Fan-PWM

-Python script to control the curve of a 5V PWM.
-Optimized for NF-A4x10 and NF-A4x20 5V PWM noctua fans.
+Python script to control the curve of a 5V PWM fan.
+Optimized for the 5V-PWM Noctua NF-A4x10 and NF-A4x20.

 ## Install